bangundwir/bangundwir.github.io/README.md

 I also house a file here for restoring my configuration (dot) files.
 You can get it like this

-	curl -LO hexdsl.co.uk/hextool
+	curl -LO banguncenter.my.id/hextool

-But you shouldn't use it unless you are HexDSL!
+But you shouldn't use it unless you are BangunCenter!